Neuroleptique/Barista-wanted/README.md

 ## How does this app work?
 This app will allows:
 - coffee shop owner to post their unfulfilled shifts
-- registered barista users will get notified through email (in progress)
+- barista users will get notified through email

 **Link to project:** (work in progress)